noahzeldin/dissertation/reception_analysis.md

   textplot_wordcloud(mother_dfm_gpo_no_unknown,
                    max_words = 100,
                    rotation = FALSE,
-                   # must do manual order for colors, so that Left is red
+                   # must do manual order for colors, so that left is red
                    color = c("#377EB8", "#E41A1C", "#4DAF4A", "#984EA3"),
                    comparison = TRUE,
                    labelcolor = "black")